medo64/Medo.PTClipboard/README.md

 Medo.PTClipboard
 ================

-Plain-text clipboard that supports Windows and Linux (X11-only at this time but it does work on some Wayland distributions too, e.g. Ubuntu).
-This library provides essential functions for getting and setting UTF-8 text content for both primary selection and standard clipboard.
-This makes it ideal for applications that require straightforward clipboard interactions without the overhead of more comprehensive libraries.
+Plain-text clipboard that supports Windows and Linux (both X11 and Waylands).
+This library provides essential functions for retrieving and setting UTF-8 text content for both the standard clipboard and the primary selection.
+It allows for straightforward clipboard interactions without the overhead of more comprehensive libraries.

 Features:
-* Works on both Windows and Linux
+* Works on both Windows and Linux (Wayland, X11)
-* Supports both clipboard and primary selection buffers
+* Supports clipboard and primary selection buffers

 ## Usage